RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 Regardless of the RESP version used, client authors can use RSACSC for caching much more than just the GETting of entire strings.
 The mechanism is agnostic of the actual data structure used for storing the key's value, so all core Redis types and any custom ones declared by modules can be used with it.

 Furthermore, instead of just caching key-value tuples, the client can cache requests and their replies (while keeping track of the keys involved).
-Doing so enables caching of substrings returned [`GETRANGE`](https://redis.io/commands/getrange), list elements obtained via [`LRANGE`](https://redis.io/commands/lrange), or virtually any other type of query.
+Doing so enables caching of substrings returned by [`GETRANGE`](https://redis.io/commands/getrange), list elements obtained via [`LRANGE`](https://redis.io/commands/lrange), or virtually any other type of query.

 ## A note about Redis' CRC64 function
 The one thing I knew I  didn't want to implement in this exercise was a CRC function.
 I assumed that Python would already have the right one for me.